tthtlc/quest4science/_posts/2025-10-12-1-crispr-babies-how-close-are.md

 <!-- Image Description: A vibrant illustration showing a DNA double helix being precisely edited by molecular scissors labeled CRISPR, with a softly glowing baby silhouette in the background symbolizing gene editing's impact on future humans. -->

-# CRISPR Babies: How Close Are We to Designing Humans?

 ### Unlocking the Blueprint of Life, One Gene at a Time

 *By Peter Teoh, Science Writer*